 - In My Little Pony: Friendship Is Magic, all of the gems Rarity finds are cut in various shapes.
 As are the ones Spike eats.
 Even the turquoise he eats in Appleloosa, while not cut into faceted shapes, appears as polished nuggets, which is not typical of turquoise found in real life.

-- On The Simpsons, the mine run by a crazy woman using enslaved apes in Africa has gems like this.
+- On The Simpsons, the mine run by a crazy Jane Goodall using enslaved apes in Africa has diamonds like this.

 - In an episode of Ducktales, Scrooge buys a coal mine, and his nephews question why.
 Scrooge answers by tapping a particularly large chunk of coal (which was just lying around for some reason), and it collapses, revealing it was just a black crust surrounding a perfectly cut diamond, so large Scrooge can lean on it.